Requirements & Information

 Please refer to the Judges’ Requirements for a detailed explanation of appropriate issues that may be referred to the Magistrate.
 Their Requirements also specify exclusions.
 Please become familiar with this list.

-If a referral order is needed, it is the responsibility of the attorney to submit An “Order of Referral to General Magistrate” that identifies the General Magistrate by name and sets forth the issue(s) to be resolved, the date of filing of the pleading(s) and the DIN.
+If a referral order is needed, it is the responsibility of the attorney to submit an “Order of Referral to General Magistrate” that identifies the General Magistrate by name and sets forth the issue(s) to be resolved, the date of filing of the pleading(s) and the DIN.
 You may refer to Family Law Form 12.920(b), Order of Referral to General Magistrate (04/22).

 Child Support Issues